raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

 Your starter project contains:
-+ two HTML pages with some content
++ Two HTML pages with some content
-+ a CSS file that contains styling for some of the content
++ A CSS file that contains styling for some of the content
-+ the images you will use in the project
++ The images you will use in the project
-+ a JavaScript file to make your website interactive and engaging
++ A JavaScript file to make your website interactive and engaging

 This project already contains a navbar and a hero image, which you learnt how to create in [Welcome to Antarctica](https://projects.raspberrypi.org/en/projects/welcome-to-antarctica).